jcurro-afit/lab1template/lab1.md

 - Set the default working directory to the `/opt/project` folder ide the container.
 - Make the `command` argument of the docker compose run `echoscript.sh` from above using `/bin/bash`.

 Run `docker-compose build` (build the container even if it already exists) and then `docker-compose up` to run the docker compose.
-Briefly explain in a comment the `buildandrundocker.sh` file the difference between when you ran the docker container without the compose changing values.
+Briefly explain with a comment in the `buildandrundocker.sh` file the difference between when you built the docker container with and without the `docker-compose.yml` changing values.
+Also comment the differences when running the docker container with and without the `docker-compose.yml` changing values.

 ## Python
 Next we will write a python file called `lab1.py` that will run in the docker container we just made.